jordaoqualho/lorenafe-felicio-order/README.md

 ## License

 MIT.
-Free to use for other candy shops, but made with love for Lorena Felício Confeitaria.
+Free to use for other candy shops, but made with love for Lorena Felicio Confeitaria.

 ---